Cleveland Immigration Appeals Lawyer

 The Appeals Process

-Board of Immigration Appeals (BIA) office is the highest office in the Immigration Service Department that hears appeals for immigration matters, removal proceedings, and other immigration issues.
+The Board of Immigration Appeals (BIA) office is the highest office in the Immigration Service Department that hears appeals for immigration matters, removal proceedings, and other immigration issues.
 BIA will evaluate any decisions that immigration officials have imposed on family and business based immigration cases.

 The decisions rendered may include the following: